A collector update.

 The second fix.

+I had slippage another time in the Summer and we said screw this, we're welding the collector.
 For a while, it worked and all was good.
 The V10 was singing and making power.

 After fitting the CSL carbon plenum and going to AlphaN, I started experiencing idle issues.